 Be sure to fill your inhaler medications when needed.
-If your child has asthma, make sure he or she has an asthma action plan on file at school.
+If your child has asthma, make sure they have an asthma action plan on file at school.

 WEIGHT MANAGEMENT.
 If you need an extra boost to get rid of a few pounds, we have a program called "Taking it Off."
 You'll get: